Durian: Biochemistry

 People in Southeast Asia with frequent exposures to durian are able to easily distinguish the sweet-like scent of its ketones and esters from rotten or putrescine odours which are from volatile amines and fatty acids.
 Some individuals are unable to differentiate these smells and find this fruit noxious, whereas others find it pleasant and appealing.

 This strong odour can be detected half a mile away by animals, thus luring them.
-In addition, the fruit is highly appetising to diverse animals, including squirrels, mouse deer, pigs, sun bear, orangutan, elephants, and even carnivorous tigers.
-While some of these animals eat the fruit and dispose of the seed under the parent plant, others swallow the seed with the fruit, and then transport it some distance before excreting, with the seed being dispersed as a result.
-The thorny, armoured covering of the fruit discourages smaller animals; larger animals are more likely to transport the seeds far from the parent tree.
+In addition, the fruit is highly appetising to diverse animals, including squirrels, mouse deer, pigs, sun bears, orangutans, elephants, and even carnivorous tigers.
+While some of these animals swallow the seed with the fruit and then transport it some distance before excreting, thus dispersing the seed, the thorny, armoured covering of the fruit discourages smaller animals; larger animals are more likely to transport the seeds far from the parent tree.

+Sulphur components

+The odour of durian is strongly influenced by the presence of organosulfur compounds.
+According to headspace gas chromatography analysis, durian emits diethyltrisulfide, diethyldisulfide, dithiolane, dimethyl sulphide, and 3-methylthiazolidine.

+Among the ca. 46,000 coding and non-coding genes in durian are those for methionine gamma-lyases, which regulate the release of methanethiol and ethanethiol, which contribute to the fetid odour of this fruit.

 Ripeness and selection

 According to Larousse Gastronomique, the durian fruit is ready to eat when its husk begins to crack.
 However, the ideal stage of ripeness to be enjoyed varies from region to region in Southeast Asia and by species.
 Some species grow so tall that they can only be collected once they have fallen to the ground, whereas most cultivars of D. zibethinus are nearly always cut from the tree and allowed to ripen while waiting to be sold.
-Some people in southern Thailand prefer their durians relatively young when the clusters of fruit within the shell are still crisp in texture and mild in flavour.
+Some people in southern Thailand prefer their durians relatively young, when the clusters of fruit within the shell are still crisp in texture and mild in flavour.
 For some people in northern Thailand, the preference is for the fruit to be soft and aromatic.
 In Malaysia and Singapore, most consumers prefer the fruit to be as ripe and pungent in aroma as possible and may even risk allowing the fruit to continue ripening after its husk has already cracked open.
 In this state, the flesh becomes richly creamy and slightly alcoholic.

 The various preferences regarding ripeness among consumers make it hard to issue general statements about choosing a "good" durian.
-A durian that falls off the tree continues to ripen for two to four days, but after five or six days most would consider it overripe and unpalatable, although some Thais proceed from that point to cook it with palm sugar, creating a dessert called durian (or thurian) guan.
+A durian that falls off the tree continues to ripen for two to four days, but after five or six days most would consider it overripe and unpalatable.
+All the same, some Thais cook such overripe fruit with palm sugar, creating a dessert called durian (or thurian) guan.